PAST AND PRESENT "PATROUILLE SUISSE" FLIGHTGEAR

 PS patch 1989-1994.

 In 1995 the PS switched from the trustworthy Hunter to the F-5 E, and, follwing the equipment evolution, the CSU-13 anti-g garments replaced by the new BFA AGH-1, the "Pilotenschue 63" with the "Pilotenschuhe 92"; the MBU-5 oxygen mask with the low profile HA-LP/PPB; the PS patch updated accordingly.

 PS patch 1995 -

-Probably during 1999 season (in 1999 the Patrouille Suisse celebrating 35 years of operations) a "party suit" implemented, as a standard CWU-73 without the usual swiss modification, as the rank pocket or the zipped side entries.
+Probably during 1999 season (in 1999 the Patrouille Suisse celebrating 35 years of operations) a "party suit" was implemented, at the beginning probably as a US standard CWU-73, then produced locally lacking the the rank pocket .

 in this rather pathetic attempt (it would be necessary to remove some centimeters of waistline to add them to the height) our "model" imitates an image taken from one of the recent annual publications of the PS in which the current crew garments are shown. in 2007 the red-white helmet replaced the blue one, the LG-1073A life vest replaced by the PU-CH-07 ( worn on RH picture).

 Today's PS pilot are equipped with: